gatsbyjs/gatsby/docs/docs/recipes.md

 ### Directions

-1. Add the plugin in your `gatsby-config.js` page:
+1. Add the transformer plugin in your `gatsby-config.js`:

 ```js:title=gatsby-config.js
 plugins: [`gatsby-transformer-remark`],